 To maintain social distancing in the practice, please do NOT arrive any earlier than five minutes before your appointment.
 If you are early you may be asked to return closer to your appointment time.

 If you have symptoms of COVID-19 please do NOT attend your appointment.

 ALL requests for appointments will be booked as a telephone call.
 A clinician will call you back and if deemed clinically necessary will book you a video consultation or face to face appointment at the surgery in the next 3 days.

 WE ADVISE ALL PATIENTS NOT TO ATTEND THE SURGERY UNLESS YOU HAVE A FACE TO FACE APPOINTMENT - FOR ALL OTHER QUERIES PLEASE TELEPHONE THE SURGERY.

-With more people expected to develop coronavirus in the coming weeks, coupled with the need to continue providing regular, everyday healthcare, our practice is introducing a new system that will see a dedicated section of the surgery only open to people with coronavirus-like symptoms.
+Our practice has introduced a new system whereby a dedicated section of the surgery is only open to people with coronavirus-like symptoms.
 The section will be referred to as a ‘hot hub’ and will be safely staffed by teams who have been trained to care for coronavirus patients needing further attention.

 Under this system, patients will be given an initial assessment via video or telephone, and only those requiring face-to-face examination will be seen in the hot hub.

 On the other hand, people not displaying symptoms of coronavirus, such as a persistent cough or high temperature, nor have been in recent contact with someone who has such symptoms, but still in need of healthcare, will be directed to our ‘cold hub’, which is one that will continue to provide routine GP services.